Learning Outcomes

 Scenario:

-A person buys a crowbar, drives to a jewellery shop at night, puts on gloves, and tries to force open the shop door with the crowbar but is disturbed and flees.
+D buys a crowbar, drives to a jewellery shop at night, puts on gloves, and tries (unsuccessfully) to force open the shop door with the crowbar but is disturbed and flees.

 Answer:

-Trying to force open the door is more than merely preparatory.
-The defendant has started to execute the offence.
-They may be guilty of attempted burglary.
+Trying to force open the door is an act more than merely preparatory.
+D has crossed the preparatory threshold and started to execute the offence; D may be guilty of attempted burglary.

 Exam Warning